 Step 1 - Setup Jenkins¶

-Before you begin, you need to set up the Jenkins server on a remote machine that has public access.
-To use webhooks in GitHub and Artifactory repository to trigger Jenkins jobs, you need a publicly accessible Jenkins server URL.
+Before you begin, you need to set up the Jenkins server on a remote machine which has public access.
+To use webhooks in Github and Artifactory repository to trigger Jenkins jobs you need a publicly accessible Jenkins server url.
 If you are trying this on a local machine, you may have to use a tool such as socketxp to create a tunnel.

-Log in to the server and install the following.
+Log in to the server and install following.

 sudo apt-get install jq

 Install the apictl tool.
-Extract to a location that is henceforth referred to as
+Extract to a location henceforth referred as

 Setup the Jenkins server following the instructions given here.
 You can choose to install the suggested default plugins.
 This will install the commonly-used plugins.